-Searching for a karate teacher or karate lessons in Lower Clapton ?
+Searching for a karate teacher or karate instructional classes in Lower Clapton ?

-Giving Karate classes in Lower Clapton intended for people from all walks of life both male and female.
-Our company offers lessons for people from beginner level right through to experienced Karate enthusiasts.
-Our Karate pupils might be male or female, old or young, we can help people from all walks of life, irrespective of their sex or age group.
+Giving Karate classes in Lower Clapton intended for people from all walks of life both female and male.
+Our company offers lessons for people from beginner level right through to seasoned Karate practitioners.
+Our Karate students can be male or female, old or young, we can work with people from all walks of life, regardless of their sex or age.